-Sue Barker leaving A Question Of Sport after 23 years in major shake-up
+Sue Barker leaving A Question of Sport after 23 years in major shake-up

 Former professional tennis player Barker, 64, took over as presenter from commentator David Coleman in 1997.

-Former England rugby player Dawson, 47, and former English international cricketer Tufnell, 54, have led their teams on the show for 16 and 12 years respectively.
+Former England rugby player Dawson, 47, and ex- international cricketer Tufnell, 54, have led their teams on the show for 16 and 12 years respectively.

 Their final series together will be broadcast next year.